-The JASO T 903 standard is an index to choose engine oils for 4-stroke motorcycle engines.
+The JASO T 903 standard is an index for engine oils for 4-stroke motorcycle engines.

 There are two classes: MA and MB.
-Oil conforming to the standard has the following classification on the oil container.
+Oil conforming to the standard is labeled on the oil container.
+For example, the following label shows the MA classification.